cybertec-postgresql/vip-manager/README.md

 - env
 - config

+> **Note**
 > So flags always overwrite env variables and entries from the config file.
 Env variables overwrite the config file entries.

 All flags and file entries are written in lower case.
-To make longer multi-word flags and entries readable, they are separated by dashes.
+To make longer multi-word flags and entries readable, they are separated by dashes, e.g. `retry-num`.

-> e.g. `retry-num`

 If you put a flag or file entry into uppercase and replace dashes with underscores, you end up with the format of environment variables.
-To avoid overlapping configuration with other applications, the env variables are additionall prefixed with `VIP_`.
+To avoid overlapping configuration with other applications, the env variables are additionall prefixed with `VIP_`, e.g. `VIP_RETRY_NUM`.

-> e.g. `VIP_RETRY_NUM`

 This is a list of all avaiable configuration items: